Khachapuri Georgian Bread Boat

 Can I use pre-made dough?

 This recipe uses a dough that is very similar to pizza dough – so you can use pre-made pizza dough.
-Use a high-quality dough you love (do not used the dough from a can, but the fresh dough that comes in the deli section of a grocery store refrigerated section, instead) – or your own pre-made doughs.
+Use a high-quality dough you love (do not use the dough from a can, but the fresh dough that comes in the deli section of a grocery store refrigerated section, instead) – or your own pre-made doughs.
 We often make huge batches of dough and then freeze individual servings, so we always have dough on hand.

 Simply let dough thaw in the fridge overnight, then set in a lightly floured bowl with a warm towel on top in a warm area to let dough rise and warm enough to be pliable.